 Probability Theory Knowledge

 And that is only for one year of life.
-What are the chances that a disaster will happen in your life?
+What are the chances that a disaster will happen in your long and happy life?
 Let’s answer without numbers — they are very high.
+There is no doubt that something will certainly happen, something that will require emergency actions from you.

-This is the answer to the question is it worth starting prepping right now, or is it better to wait for something.
+This is the answer to the question: “Is it worth starting prepping right now, or is it better to wait for something?”
+There is no need to wait.
+Next week, next month or next year might be too late.

 What Prepping Is Not